-The reverse T3 (RT3) test measures the amount of RT3 in your blood.
-Unless you specifically test RT3 this common thyroid problem will get missed.
+The RT3 test measures the amount of RT3 circulating in your blood.

 Like to know more about thyroid testing?

-From my experience and research over the years I have identified five main reasons WHY the body creates excess reverse T3.
-You can learn more here: The Top Five Reasons Why Your Body Creates Excess Reverse T3
+From both my experience and research over the years I have identified some key reasons WHY the body creates excess reverse T3.
+For example, chronic illness, extreme dieting, and prolonged stress are leading reasons.
+You can learn more here: The Top Five Reasons Why Your Body Creates Excess Reverse T3.